-We will work with stakeholders to decide how to treat existing National Grid electricity infrastructure to bring the most benefit from the Visual Impact Provision.
-Candidate schemes will be selected with reference to the Guiding Principles below.
+We have worked and will continue to work with stakeholders to decide how to treat existing National Grid electricity infrastructure to bring the most benefit from the Visual Impact Provision.
+Candidate schemes were selected (and will be selected in future) with reference to the Guiding Principles below.